Big-Life-Lab/cchsflow/README.md

 ```
     # load test cchs data - included in cchsflow

-    # `variableDetails` is a database in cchsflow that contain the instructions
+    # `variable_details` is a database in cchsflow that contain the instructions
     how to transform variables.

     cchs2001_BMI <- rec_with_table(